-Factors you may want to consider when shopping for a policy:
+Factors you may want to consider when shopping for a policy

-- Is it possible the premium will increase, and if so, will you be able to afford it in the future? - Does this policy require medical underwriting?
+- Determine what you want the life insurance to do: - Is it to pay burial expenses? - Will the death benefit be used to offset the income you previously provided? - How much coverage will you need? - How much can you afford? - Is it possible the premium will increase, and if so, will you be able to afford it in the future? - Does this policy require medical underwriting?
 This may include answering a series of health-related questions and may include a medical exam. - Does the policy include a waiting period?